kbilsted/WhitespaceWarrior/README.md

-# WhitespaceWarrior

-`WhiteSpaceWarrior` is a tool that make scanning code significantly faster by improving the _signal to noice ratio of the code_.
-It removes all the stuff you get anoyed about when you speed-read code, such as empty lines, empty comments, short meaningles comments.
+`WhiteSpaceWarrior` is a tool that make reading code significantly faster by improving the _signal to noise ratio of the code_.
+It removes all the stuff you get anoyed about when you speed-read code, such as empty lines, empty comments, and short meaningles comments.
+In other words, it removes _noise_.

 ![Logo](whitespacewarrior.png)

-# Installation

-    > dotnet tool install --global WhiteSpaceWarrior

-Then you can use the command `WhiteSpaceWarrior` in your shell.

-Or visit the releases at https://github.com/kbilsted/WhitespaceWarrior/releases

-# C# Example
+# The impact on code readbility when removing noise from the code

-Let's illustrate the effect of a code base filled with cruft and white space.
-Of course the example is rigged in the sense that it contains example of all the things `whitespacewarrior` is catering for.
-But you'll notice that with all the stuff thats in the way, focus is harder to attain.

-The example samples code pieced I've experienced in my career.
+Let's illustrate the effect of a noisy code base.
+The example is perhaps not a 100% accurate representation of all code bases, however, I've accumulated all the different kinds of code noise I've encountered in my career.
+It also show cases the capabilities of `whitespacewarrior`.

 ```cs
 /// <summary>